cs341-illinois/cs341-illinois.github.io/_docs/shell_part2.md

 ## Overview and To-Dos

 The shell is responsible for providing a command line for users to execute programs or scripts.
 You should be very familiar with `bash` by now, which will be the basis for your own shell.
-This is a 2 week MP, and the features you will need to implement are as follows:
+The features you will need to implement are as follows:

-### Part 1
 - Starting up a shell
 - Optional arguments when launching shell
 - Interaction
 - Built-in commands
 - Foreground external commands
-- Logical operators
 - `SIGINT` handling
 - Exiting

-### Part 2
-Everything from part 1, and:
 - Background external commands
 - `ps`
 - Redirection commands
 - Signal commands

+Optional features which you do not need to implement for full points (i.e. these are not graded)
+- Logical operators
+- History

 ## Starting Your Shell